mykhakos/FreshPointSync/docs/source/product_page/find_products.rst

 Finding Products on a Product Page
 ==================================

-Products on a product page can be searched using the ``find_product`` and ``find_products`` methods of the ``ProductPage`` class.
-These methods allow you to search for products based on their attributes, properties, and custom constraints.
+Products on a product page can be searched for using the ``find_product`` and ``find_products`` methods of the ``ProductPage`` class.
+These methods allow you to filter products based on their attributes, properties, and custom constraints.

 The two methods differ in the number of products they return. ``find_product``